voxel51/eta/modules_dev_guide.md

 ## Building Standalone Modules

-Since ETA modules are just executables, they can be implemented in any language as long as they provide a valid metadata file and write outputs their outputs in ETA-supported formats.
+Since ETA modules are just executables, they can be implemented in any language as long as they provide a valid metadata file and write their outputs in ETA-supported formats.

 Even if you don't intend to develop using ETA, you must be familiar with the ETA supported data types.